iwahbe/jsonian/README.md

 1. Both `jsonian` and `json-mode` were byte-compiled for this benchmark.
 Byte compiling `jsonian` shaves 6 seconds off of this benchmark.
 2. These benchmarks were taken on a 2.6 GHz 6-Core Intel i7 running macOS Monterey.

+## Contributing

+Contributions are welcome, both in the form of new [Issues](https://github.com/iwahbe/jsonian/issues/new) and PRs.
+Code contributors agree that their contribution falls under the LICENSE.

+## Package Status

+I use `jsonian-mode` every day, and it works perfectly for my needs.
+I'm not aware of any bugs at this time, nor do I think any important features are missing.
+Because of this, I'm not actively adding new code to the project.
+The project is not abandon, and I'm happy to address bugs or consider new feature requests.